bodinaren/stencil-constructible-style/README.md

 ## What is it?

-`stencil-constructible-style` gives you the ability to add dynamic styles as constructible stylesheets, with a fallback for non-supported browsers.
+`stencil-constructible-style` is a decorator for Stencil components that gives you the ability to add dynamic styles as constructible stylesheets, with a fallback for non-supported browsers.

 ## Why?
 Don't Stencil do this already?